1. Idaho Naming Guidelines

 All LLC naming queries and requests are handled by the Idaho Secretary of State.
 You can reserve business names for up to 4 months.

 You can either file an online application or mail it to reserve your business name.
-You will need to register an account on the website of the Secretary for State if you are filing online.
-To avoid rejection, make sure you do a thorough search prior to submitting your application.
+You will need to register an account on the website of the Secretary of State if you are filing online.
+To avoid rejection, make sure you do a thorough search before submitting your application.

 A filing fee will be required to reserve your name.
-You will need to send a check made payable to the “Secretary to State.”
-If you submit your application by mail, an additional processing fee will be required.
+You will need to send a check made payable to the “Secretary of State.”
+An additional processing fee will be required if you submit your application by mail.

 Although it is easy to reserve the name of your LLC, there are other factors you need to consider when choosing the right name for your company.
 To see if your name is available for use on the internet, you might want to conduct a Trademark or Social Media Search.
-This will ensure that you are able to use your business name in any way you want.
+This will ensure that you can use your business name in any way you want.